-Last year, FCADV expanded the InVEST Program to fund detective positions within law enforcement agencies to partner with certified domestic violence centers to reduce domestic violence homicides.
-This grant program is designed to encourage local law enforcement agencies and their community partners to treat domestic violence, dating violence, sexual assault and stalking as serious violations of criminal law requiring the coordinated involvement of the entire criminal justice system.
-Advocates and law enforcement partners engage in daily collaborative reviews of police reports in order to determine potential high risk domestic violence cases and to make contact with survivors to determine if they are interested in participating in the program.
-FCADV trains all partners involved in the project including, but not limited to, domestic violence advocates, law enforcement officers, prosecutors, judges, and parole/probation officers.
-FCADV’s InVEST training for criminal justice partners focuses on the use of evidence based investigations and prosecutions of domestic violence perpetrators, the use of an abbreviated risk assessment tool that does not put survivors at further risk of harm, and survivor centered practices to connect survivors and their children to domestic violence services.
+The Intimate Violence Enhanced Service Team (InVEST) is a coordinated community response effort intended to reduce the number of intimate partner homicides in each participating county in Florida.
+InVEST is designed to encourage local law enforcement agencies and their community partners to treat domestic violence, dating violence, sexual assault and stalking as serious violations of criminal law requiring the coordinated involvement of the entire criminal justice system.
+The certified domestic violence center and partnering law enforcement agency enter into a collaborative relationship to simultaneously increase the domestic violence services offered to survivors as well as perpetrator accountability throughout the criminal and civil justice process which includes engaging in daily collaborative reviews of police reports in order to determine potential high risk domestic violence cases and to make contact with survivors to determine if they are interested in participating in the program.
+This partnership heavily relies on the commitment of certified domestic violence centers, law enforcement, and other allied partners to establish working relationships and procedures that can best contribute to the reduction of intimate partner homicides in their community.
+FCADV trains all partners involved in the project including, but not limited to, domestic violence advocates, law enforcement officers, prosecutors, judges, and parole/probation officers to identify high-risk indicators for intimate partner homicide, investigations, and prosecutions of domestic violence perpetrators, and how to engage in survivor-centered practices to create communities of safety.

 The InVEST Toolkit is for InVEST team partners including, but not limited to, domestic violence advocates, law enforcement, health care professionals, prosecutors, and judges.
 This toolkit includes resources to assist InVEST programs in their work with survivors of domestic violence and their community partners.